The 5 Best Canon T60 Camera Lenses

 - It does not need an extension tube to reach 1:1 magnification.

-Komine manufactured the two suggested macro lenses in Japan.
-The lens was also released under assorted brand names.
-Elicar, Quantaray, Panagor, Spiratone, and Rokunar are brands you may find on a copy of the lens.
+Both of the suggested macro camera lenses were produced by Komine in Japan.
+The lens was also sold under several brand names.
+Elicar, Quantaray, Panagor, Spiratone, and Rokunar are brands you might see on a copy of the lens.

-For capturing images at macro magnification (1:1), the 90mm lens will be the superior choice due to the fact that it has a greater working distance.
+For taking pictures at lifesize magnification (1:1), the 90mm lens will be the better choice because it has a greater working distance.

-The 55mm lens is great for close-up and table-top photography.
+The 55mm focal length lens is superb for close-up and table-top photography.

 Alternative Macro Lenses